BrianSemiglia/Cycle.swift/README.md

 3. Define drivers that, given a stream of event-models, can produce streams of effect-models (hand-waving)

 ##Notes of Interest
-1. Drivers are currently singletons.
-2. Drivers of similar libraries communicate with the app directly.
+2. Drivers of similar libraries communicate with the shared store directly.
 Cycle inverts that dependancy a bit with the use of observables (versus drivers subscribing to the app model) and with the return of models that are owned by the drivers (versus actions owned by the app model).

 ## Example